 Lay out your cookies on a parchment line baking sheet.
 This is my very favorite parchment paper.
 It is pre-cut to fit baking sheets, helps your cookies bake more evenly, prevents them from sticking, and makes cleaning your pan super quick!

-For my kids, they love making the cookies but their favorite part is decorating them.
+My kids love helping to make the cookies, but their favorite part is decorating them.
 There are a lot of kids out there that are sensitive to food dyes, and colored frosting and sprinkles can make that difficult.
-Maggie’s natural food coloring and sprinkles use all natural plant, fruit and vegetable extracts to color their products and so you can feel good knowing there are no artificial colors or food dyes in their products.
-For the icing, we love this recipe.
-But you can also use a royal icing as well if you like your icing to harden so that you can stack your cookies.
+I actually prefer the look of plain white frosting on a gingerbread cookie, but if you like colored frosting then a good option is Maggie’s natural food coloring and sprinkles.
+They use all natural plant, fruit and vegetable extracts to color their products and so you can feel good knowing there are no artificial colors or food dyes in their products.

 These are fun to make and also fun to giveaway!
-My girls loved making and decorating them and then giving them to their friends.
+My girls loved making and decorating them and then giving them to friends and neighbors.

 - 1 teaspoon baking powder

 - 2 teaspoons cinnamon

 - 6 tablespoon coconut oil or butter

 - 1/2 cup brown sugar

 - 2/3 cup molasses

 - Preheat oven to 375 deg.
 Line a cookie sheet with parchment paper.